kyma-project/cli/README.md

 # Kyma CLI

 > [!WARNING]
-> All current commands are deprecated and new `v3` commands will be developed within `alpha` command group.
+> Version `v2` of kyma CLI is deprecated.
+This implies that all commands available within version `v2` are also deprecated.
+We started designing `v3` commands that will be first released within `alpha` command group.
 > Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

 ## Overview